 Chief Rounds with the Chief of Service

-(Combined MGH/Harvard, Tufts, and Boston University OMS Grand Rounds are held three times per year.)
+Oral and Maxillofacial Surgery Grand Rounds (Combined with Mass General/Harvard, Tufts and Boston University OMFS Grand Rounds are held three times per year.)

-MGH Service Meeting (lecture and complications conference)Pathology Conference is held during Service Meeting once per month.
+Mass General Service Meeting (lecture and complications conference).
+Pathology Conference is held during Service Meeting one per month.

 In addition, a 10-hour Surgical Anatomy Course is held in April each year.

 The resident stipend does not continue during medical school, special research, or clinical fellowship years.
 Individual arrangements with the research or clinical mentor are made for Fellowship support.
 The trainee pays tuition during the years at Harvard Medical School.
-HMS tuition for 2013-14 is $52,100.
+HMS tuition for 2017-18 is $59,800.
 A comprehensive program of financial assistance in the form of scholarship and loans is available for qualified candidates.
 In addition, opportunities for clinical practice may be available for residents while in medical school.